StreetArtMap/street_art_backend/README.md

 ### Troubleshooting

 If the `db:seed` command works, there is no return value.
 Pay attention to what comes back because you may not realize that your seeding has failed.
 You can track down errors in the `db/seeds` file.

-The seeds are generated using FactoryBot, and the specifications are found in `spec/factories`.
-You can find out more about Faker [here](https://github.com/faker-ruby/faker) and FactoryBot [here](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md).
+If the API key is not found, that is likely an error related to figaro.
+Please see the link above for support troubleshooting.